myzlab/k-search-v2-docs/docs/select-statement/clauses/with/introduction.md

 # Introduction

 The `WITH` clause provides a way to write auxiliary statements for use in a larger query.
 These statements, which are often referred to as Common Table Expressions or CTEs, can be thought of as defining temporary tables that exist just for one query.
+In Java, we will see a CTE as the `KCommonTableExpressionFilled` object.

 To fully study the `WITH` clause, visit its documentation [https://www.postgresql.org/docs/current/queries-with.html](https://www.postgresql.org/docs/current/queries-with.html)